El-charis/Tip-Calculator/README.md

 - Live Site URL: [Add live site URL here](https://your-live-site-url.com)

 ## My process
-I did the Html markup first then stle for desktop with css, I the added interactions with Javascript and lastly syle for mobile with media queries
+I did the Html markup first then style for desktop with css, I the added interactions with Javascript and lastly syle for mobile  with media queries

 ### Built with